rishav197/Telecom-Customer-Churn-Analysis-and-Prediction/README.md

 High customer churn in the telecom industry leading to revenue loss and increased customer acquisition costs.

 ## Objectives :

+- Identify the percentage of customers who have churned and those who continue using the service.

+- Analyze the dataset to understand key features that influence customer churn.

+- Develop and evaluate machine learning models to accurately classify churned and non-churned customers, and identify the most suitable model for prediction.

 ## Dataset :

+**Telco Customer Churn Data :** [Download Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data)

 ## Few glimpses of Exploratory Data Analysis :